Angiedoescoding/PetClinic_Frontend_Capstone/README.md

     <li>Axios: Promise-based HTTP client for making API requests</li>
     <li>React Hook Form: Library for managing form state and validation in React</li>
     <li>React Datepicker: A simple and reusable datepicker component for React</li>
+    <li>React Framer Motion: An open source motion library for React, made by Framer</li>
+    <li>React Datepicker: A simple and reusable datepicker component for React</li>
 </ul>